-Prior to their oral presentation, students constructed and displayed a poster using guidelines appropriate for a national meeting.
-Posters were evaluated by at least two faculty members (Fig. 2).
-The average score of 17 for the students in Spring 2006 is above the minimum average score of 16 set by the department at the beginning of the study, but averages in Fall 2005 and Fall 2006 were below the standard.
+Prior to their oral presentations, students constructed and displayed a poster using guidelines appropriate for a national meeting.
+The average score of 17 for the students in Spring 2006 is above the minimum average score of 16 set by the department at the beginning of the study, but averages in falls of 2005, 2006, and 2007 were below the standard.
+Since fall 2007 when we began requiring that students use a poster template for an electronic poster, poster quality has improved (Attachment C and D).
+Mean scores on the posters fell below 15, or 75%, only in fall of 2006 (Fig. 3).

-Figure 2.
-Mean poster evaluations scores for each area of evaluation and Totals for fall 2005, spring 2006, and fall 2006.
+Figure 3.
+Mean poster evaluations scores for each area of evaluation and totals for fall 2005, spring 2006, fall 2006, and fall 2007, when the rubrics were used.